lakejs/lake-docs/reference/index.md

 ## lang

-The language in which the UI should be displayed.
+Defines the language for the editor UI.
 You can visit the [Internationalization](/examples/internationalization.md) example to see how it displays.

 * Type: `'en-US' | 'zh-CN' | 'ko' | 'ja'`
 * Default: `en-US`